 - Have a list of crisis numbers on hand that you can call should your depression worsen, or if suicidal thoughts are part of your depression.
 In British Columbia, people can call 1-800-SUICIDE for immediate help.
-The Access and Assessment Centre (AAC) at Vancouver Hospital is also available 24/7 for Vancouver residents.
+The Access and Assessment Centre (AAC) at Vancouver Hospital is also available until 11:30 pm each day for Vancouver residents.

 - Keep a regular sleep schedule when possible.
 Napping during the day often will throw off our sleep at night.

 - Have a trusted mental health professional in your corner.
 This could include your family doctor, psychiatrist or counsellor/therapist.
 Regular visits can provide hope and promote a plan for change.